A used 4WD can save you thousands, but there are some tricks of the trade you need to be aware of.

 Leave the engine running while you inspect the vehicle thoroughly.You can check for transmission rattle while you examine everything else.

-Make sure the air conditioning is getting cold through this inspection period.
+Make sure the air conditioning is working during this inspection period.

 Check the body and chassis for signs of loose bolts and rivets, and cracking.
 Check the bodywork and the inside of the chassis rails (the outer side will have been cleaned) for any signs of rust.